charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 - An alternative haymaker.
 If we have five mana on T3 but no [[Through the Breach]], what if we cast [[Hour of Promise]] instead?
 - Cantrips.
 If we don't have [[Search for Tomorrow]] on T1, let's instead use our first land drop to make sure T2 and T3 go as well as possible.
 [Matthias Hunt](http://www.starcitygames.com/events/coverage/rg_valakut_with_matthias_hunt.html) played [[Oath of Nissa]] in Titan Breach a while back; we can also check out [[Street Wraith]], [[Faithless Looting]], [[Ancient Stirrings]][^11], and even "colorshifted" [[Serum Visions]] for comparison.

 [^11]: On its face, [[Ancient Stirrings]] seems like an odd choice in this deck.
 Sometimes people like to play an [[Emrakul, the Aeons Torn:Emrakul]] or two, but otherwise the only colorless cards are lands.
 It actually plays surprisingly well.
 Finding [[Valakut, the Molten Pinnacle]] is valuable against permission-heavy opponents.
 Finding fetches (and leaving mountains in the deck) allows us to trigger [[Valakut, the Molten Pinnacle:Valakut]] at instant speed against [[Inkmoth Nexus:creature-lands]].
 And many important sideboard cards are colorless: [[Chalice of the Void]], [[Engineered Explosives]], [[Relic of Progenitus]], [[Grafdigger's Cage]], etc.

+Incidentally, cantrips like [[Serum Visions]] are a perfect example of why we use a brute force model.
+Programming a computer to scry correctly would be tedious, plus there's no guarantee that we would get it right.
+Trying out every option tells us about the potential of [[Serum Visions]] as a card, regardless of our abilities as players.